Win-Win Kernelization for Degree Sequence Completion Problems: Degree Constraint Editing

 \section{Degree Constraint Editing}

-\citet{MS12} showed fixed-parameter tractability of \DCE for all non-empty subsets~$S \subseteq \{v^-, e^-, e^+\}$ with respect to the combined parameter~$(k,r)$ and W[1]-hardness with respect to the single parameter~$k$.
-The fixed-parameter tractability is in a sense tight as \citet{Cor88} proved that \DCE[e$^-$] is NP-hard on planar graphs with maximum degree three and with maximum allowed degree~$r=3$ and thus presumably not fixed-parameter tractable with respect to~$r$.
-We complement his result by showing that \DCE[v$^-$] is NP-hard on cubic (that is three-regular) planar graphs, even if~$r=0$, and that \DCE[e$^+$] is NP-hard on graphs with maximum degree three.
+\citet{MS12} showed fixed-parameter tractability for \DCE for all non-empty subsets~$S \subseteq \{v^-, e^-, e^+\}$ with respect to the combined parameter~$(k,r)$ and W[1]-hardness with respect to the single parameter~$k$.
+The fixed-parameter tractability is in a sense tight as \citet{Cor88} proved that \DCE[e$^-$] is NP-hard on planar graphs with maximum degree three and with maximum allowed degree~$r=3$ (that is, it is paraNP-hard with respect to~$r$, meaning NP-hard for a constant parameter value~$r$) and thus presumably not fixed-parameter tractable with respect to~$r$ (unless P=NP).
+We complement his result by showing that \DCE[v$^-$] is NP-hard on cubic (that is three-regular) planar graphs, even if~$r=0$, and that \DCE[e$^+$] is NP-hard on planar graphs with maximum degree three.
+(Note that in this case, even though the input graph is planar, the graph obtained from edge additions does not necessarily have to be planar.)

-\begin{theorem} \DCE[v$^-$] is NP-hard on cubic planar graphs, even if~$r=0$. \end{theorem} \begin{proof} We provide a polynomial-time many-one reduction from the NP-hard \VC on cubic planar graphs~\cite{GJ79}.
+\begin{proposition} \DCE[v$^-$] is NP-hard on cubic planar graphs, even if~$r=0$. \end{proposition} \begin{proof} We provide a polynomial-time many-one reduction from the NP-hard \VC on cubic planar graphs~\cite{GJ79}.
 Given a cubic graph~$G = (V,E)$ and a positive integer~$h$, the \VC problem asks for a subset~$V'$ of at most~$h$ vertices such that each edge in~$E$ has at least one endpoint in~$V'$.
 Let~$I = (G = (V,E),h)$ be a \VC instance with the cubic planar graph~$G$.
 Now consider the \DCE[v$^-$] instance $I' = (G,h,0,\degList)$ with~$\degList(v) = \{0\}$ for all~$v\in V$.
-Observe that~$I$ and~$I'$ are a yes-instances if and only if at most~$h$ vertices can be removed from~$G$ such that the resulting graph is edgeless.
+Observe that~$I$ and~$I'$ are yes-instances if and only if at most~$h$ vertices can be removed from~$G$ such that the resulting graph is edgeless.
 Hence, $I$ is a yes-instance if and only if~$I'$ is a yes-instance. \end{proof}